Guidance on social distancing for everyone in Wales.

 Social distancing and people with learning and other cognitive disabilities

 People of all ages with learning disabilities or other special needs may not understand social distancing.
 They might also have difficulty wearing a face covering in public places.
 Carers are asked to help the people they care for to socially distance as far as they are capable, when it is required.
 If they have difficulty in wearing a face covering, they would be exempt on health grounds.
 Carers, however, should take appropriate precautions if close contact is required.

 Handwashing and respiratory hygiene

-There are general principles you can follow to help prevent the spread of respiratory viruses, including:
+There are general principles you can follow to help prevent the spread of respiratory viruses such as COVID-19, including:

-- avoid touching your eyes, nose, and mouth with unwashed hands
+- avoiding touching your eyes, nose, and mouth with unwashed hands.

-- clean and disinfect frequently touched objects and surfaces in the home
+- cleaning and disinfecting frequently touched objects and surfaces in the home.

 What is the advice for visitors including those who are providing care for you?